 Coat of arms

 The class created its coat of arms, which had a shape composed of an isosceles trapezoid ABCD (shorter base is a = 4.5 cm long, longer 2a = 9 cm, trapezoid height 6 cm) and a semicircle with center S and diameter AB.
 Three identical isosceles triangles formed the trapezoid.
-Pupils painted gray half of the semicircle and the middle field of the trapezoid (central triangle).
-How many were cm2 areas of the coat of arms gray?
+Pupils painted the semicircle's gray half and the trapezoid's middle field (central triangle).
+How many cm2 areas of the coat of arms were gray?
 Please round the result to one decimal place.

 Tips for related online calculators